Cantersoft/YTPMVE/README.md

 Click Tools > Scripting > YTPMVE > [whatever option in here **doesn't** end with "Py"], and then select the MIDI file from earlier steps.
 YTPMVE will then automatically synchronize your video clip to the song.

+In special situations, some notes may result in indeterminate clip durations.
+When this happens, you'll get a warning and markers will be added at such points in the timeline.

 Note: YTPMVE does **not** pitch shift audio samples automatically.
 This would be a pointless feature since it's already standard in digital audio workstations.
 [Learn how to generate the audio for a YTPMV](https://youtu.be/RP8MKrwXYKI).